maxinuss/product-category/README.md

 * Copy the .env.example file to .env (Default params will work for local)
 * Run ```make up``` if you use Linux or Mac (if not you can run ``` docker-compose up -d```).
 * Run ```make logs``` (or ```docker-compose logs -f```) to check when startup has finished.
-* Access to the endpoints
+* Access to the endpoints (Postman collection attached)

 ### How to deploy
 * Create a free MongoDB Atlas account: https://www.mongodb.com/cloud/atlas